geosolutions-it/MapStore2/docs/developer-guide/integrations/auth-docker-setup.md

 3. Log in with `kcuser` / `changeme-kcuser-pw-123` or `kcadmin` / `changeme-kcadmin-pw-123`.
 4. Keycloak redirects back to MapStore.

-For LDAP login, use the standard username/password form with one of the LDAP users, such as `msadmin` / `changeme-msadmin-pw-123`.
+For LDAP login, use the standard username/password form with one of the LDAP users, such as `ldapadmin` / `changeme-ldapadmin-pw-123`.
 This requires a MapStore WAR built and configured with LDAP support.
 See [LDAP integration with MapStore](users/ldap.md#ldap-integration-with-mapstore).

 ## Troubleshooting